AlexJubs/AnyTalk/README.md

-I worked on this project during my last year at the university of Waterloo
+I worked on this project during my last year at the university of Waterloo.
+This was hacked together in many ways, and does not exactly adhere to a scalable design.

 # Setup